 Patients are free to do laundry during leisure hours.
 All laundry supplies are provided by Willow House at The Meadows, including irons.
 In addition, bed linens and towels are provided on campus.

 All personal toiletries brought to Willow House at The Meadows must be in their original containers.
 Non-alcoholic mouthwash is allowed.
 While emery boards are preferred, nail files or clippers (no longer than 1 ½ inches) are allowed on campus.
 Patients may bring their own electric/battery-operated razors.
-Disposable or safety razors are permitted but will be held by Medical Services’ staff when not in use.
+Disposable or safety razors are permitted but will be held by the Medical Services’ staff when not in use.

 Any medications you bring to Willow House at The Meadows must be prescribed by your doctor and in the original containers with prescription labels attached.
 Medications not labeled and/or with a potential for abuse or dependency will be destroyed upon arrival.
 A physician at Willow House at The Meadows will evaluate all medications brought into the facility.
 For this reason, it is recommended to only bring a 72-hour supply of prescription medications, as Willow House at The Meadows will refill all prescriptions as needed.
 Willow House at The Meadows will supply and replenish approved vitamins and supplements at no additional charge.

 Your Primary Counselor will evaluate treatment and recovery-related reading materials (no outside reading materials are permitted).
 Please bring personal stationary, an address book, stamps, pens, and notebooks.
 It is recommended to bring a small amount of cash ($200 or less).
 If you currently have any Advance Directives or Living Will, bring a copy for Medical Records.

 Sugarless gum (but not sugarless candy) is allowed.
 You may also bring your own pillow.
 Alarm clocks are provided by Willow House at The Meadows.